kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. Close the Users window by selecting the **X** at the top right corner of the page.

 1. Keep the AAD Overview window open as you will use it in the subsequent task.
+C

-## Task 2: In this task, you, as the admin, will learn how to configure Password reset for users, including the configuration of the types of authentication methods to use.
+## Task 2: Configure Password reset for users.

+In this task, you, as the admin, will learn how to configure Password reset for users, including the configuration of the types of authentication methods to use.

 1. Go to the Azure Active Directory home page